siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/basis_opt.rst

   The tolerance accepted to define the optimization converged.
 If the values of the functions for all points in the simplex are all within the ``simplex.tolerance_function``, the optimization is considered concluded.
   The default is ``Float(0.01)``.
-  Please note that the choice of this parameter must be related to the variance of the output function.
+  Please note that the choice of this parameter must be related to the variance of the output function, therefore the default might be unreasonable for your application.
+In the future an extension implementing a fractional tolerance will be provided.
-  For the moment only the basis enthalpy is supported as function, therefore the default is reasonable, but future extensions might require to think to have a fractional tolerance.

 Outputs